 5.5.0.1.
-Motivation of 1/N dependence

-[Numerical Recipes ch.
+Motivation of 1/N dependence [Numerical Recipes ch.
 7.8.]

-I will now explain the idea of why stratified sampling is (can be) more efficient than direct Monte Carlo, although I will not derive the 1/N formula.
+I will now derive a simple expression for why stratified sampling may sometimes be more efficient than direct Monte Carlo, although I will not derive the best possible 1/N formula.